bitwizeshift/actions-github/docs/pulls-close.md

     steps:
       # ...
       - name: Close pull request
-        id: pulls-close # only necessary if using this action's output
+        id: pulls-close # only necessary if using this action's output(s)
         uses: bitwizeshift/actions-github/pulls/close@v1
         with:
           # Optional inputs